Quick Summary: Microneedling After Your Hair Transplant – When Can You Start?

 Does Microneedling Work?

 Microneedling is not just a cosmetic trend.
 There is plenty of evidence to support its effectiveness.
-Studies have shown that microneedling enhances the absorption of hair growth treatments, stimulates follicle activity, and promotes new hair growth.
-[8]
+Studies have shown that microneedling enhances the absorption of hair-growth treatments, stimulates follicular activity, and promotes new hair growth.[8]

 Increases Hair Density – Patients who use microneedling in conjunction with minoxidil experienced significantly higher hair density within six months.

-Improves Thickness – Post-transplant patients reported noticeable improvement in hair thickness after the incorporation of microneedling into their recovery.
+Improves Thickness – Post-transplant patients reported a noticeable improvement in hair thickness after incorporating microneedling into their recovery.

 When Can Microneedling Restart After a Hair Transplant?

-Timing is absolutely critical when you incorporate microneedling into your post-transplant care.
+Timing is critical when incorporating microneedling into your post-transplant care.
 The procedure involves micro-injuries, which could harm transplanted grafts if performed too soon.

 Here’s the recommended timeline:

 On a side note, you should always consult your hair transplant surgeon before you start microneedling post-surgery.
-Also, start with shallow depths (0.5 mm) and increase gradually based on scalp response.
+We also advise patients to start with shallow depths (0.5 mm) and increase gradually based on scalp response.

 Risks of Microneedling After a Hair Transplant